 I love the human-ness of imperfection.
-I am intruiged and fascinated by each person's unique expression outward, and I am equally intruiged and fascinated by what is unseen or hidden within each of us.
+I am intrigued and fascinated by each person's unique expression outward, and I am equally intrigued and fascinated by what is unseen or hidden within each of us.
 As a child and young adult I devoured novels and theatre, drawn to observe human nature through characters brought to life.
 All kinds of characters, all kinds of motivations and emotions.
 In these characters and in those I meet and make connections with, I see aspects of myself reflected and I am curious.

 I've been spending some quality time with the perfectionist aspect of me lately.
 I'm realizing that she reserves her perfectionism for me alone.
 My personal perfectionist tendencies are to have some pretty unreasonable standards for myself.
 Generally speaking, others may do what they like, be as imperfect as they like - yay!
 Yet for myself, I often think perfection is necessary in my outward expression, my creativity.

 Am I being judged by anyone else for my imperfections?
 Yes, maybe.
 Likely even.
 But that really has to be ok.
 My imperfections hold lessons for me about the nature of myself and of

 Lady Perfection holds me back from expressing myself authentically.
 I'm holding back my gifts until they have reached perfection.
 Which will be when?
 Never.

 Once again, everything seems to come back to this most simple and most difficult of things, self-love.

 Which is, holding compassion for our own experience, in the loving and gentle way that we hold compassion for the experience of others.
 Tending our own needs and resourcing ourselves, so that we can be in our fullest authenticity.
 No need for perfection.

 'No need to hurry.
 No need to sparkle.
 No need to be anybody but oneself.'